Thurston's fragmentation and c-principles: Thurston's fragmentation

 Note that $u_i$ only depends on $t_i$ and $x$.
 Since $H_1({\bf t},x)$ preserves the $x$ coordinate, we can define a straight line homotopy $H_t:M\times \Delta^q\to M\times \Delta^q$ from the identity to $H_1$.

-As in Figure \ref{frag}, the map $H_1$ is defined so that the gray area is mapped to the bold lines in the target where the union of bold lines is a subcomplex of $M\times \Delta^q$ of dimension $n=\text{dim}(M)$.
+As in Figure \ref{frag}, the map $H_1$ is defined so that the gray area is mapped onto the union of the bold lines in the target where the union of bold lines is a subcomplex of $M\times \Delta^q$ of dimension $n=\text{dim}(M)$.